TACC/coe-332-sp21/docs/week04/yaml.rst

 YAML Reference
 ==============

-This reference guide is meant to introduce you to YAML syntax.
+This reference guide is designed to introduce you to YAML syntax.
 YAML is basically JSON with a couple extra features, and meant to be a little more human readable.
-We will be using YAML formatted configuration files in the Docker-compose and Kubernetes sections, so it is important to become familiar with the syntax.
+We will be using YAML formatted configuration files in the Docker compose and Kubernetes sections, so it is important to become familiar with the syntax.

 YAML Basics